Pons Cestius: 1st-century BC bridge

 The Pons Cestius was the first bridge that reached the right bank of the Tiber from Tiber Island.
 Whereas the island was long connected with the left bank of the Tiber and the heart of ancient Rome, even before the Pons Fabricius was built, the right bank (Transtiber) remained unconnected until the Pons Cestius was constructed.
-Several members of the Cestii clan from the 1st century BC are known, but it is unknown which of them was responsible.
-The gens Cestia was not a prominent family until the time of Gaius Cestius Epulo, whose tomb, the Pyramid of Cestius, survives built into Rome's 3rd-century Aurelian Walls.
+Several members of the Cestii from the 1st century BC are known, but it is unknown which of them was responsible.
+The gens Cestia was not a prominent family until the time of Gaius Cestius Epulo, whose tomb, the Pyramid of Cestius (about 18–12 BC), survives, built into Rome's 3rd-century Aurelian Walls.

 The Pons Cestius was restored during the reign of the emperor Antoninus Pius (r.
 138–161); an inscription commemorating the rebuilding was installed on the structure.

 4th-century bridge

-In the 4th century the Pons Cestius was replaced by a new structure.
-According to the 5th century Latin historian Polemius Silvius, in 370 it was re-dedicated as the Pons Gratiani, to the brother-emperors Valentinian I (r.
+In the 4th century, the Pons Cestius was replaced by a new structure.
+According to the 5th century Latin historian Polemius Silvius, in 370 it was rededicated as the Pons Gratiani, to the brother-emperors Valentinian I (r.
 364–375) and Valens (r.
 364–378) and Valentinian's son Gratian (r.
 367–383), the reigning co-augusti of the Valentinianic dynasty.
 The bridge was rebuilt using volcanic tuff stone and peperino marble, with a facing of travertine limestone.
-Some of the rebuilding material came from the demolished porticus of the nearby Theatre of Marcellus.
+Some of the rebuilding material came from the demolished portico of the nearby Theatre of Marcellus.
 Inscriptions on marble panels commemorating the work and naming the emperors were installed on the bridge and on the parapet.
 The 4th-century bridge probably followed the architectural lines of its Republican predecessor.
 Before the 19th-century rebuilding, the bridge was 48 m long, with central arch spanning of 23.65 m flanked by two arches each spanning 5.8 m.
 The bridge was 8.2 m broad.

-Both the pontes Cestius and Fabricius were long-living bridges; although the Fabricius remains wholly intact, the Ponte Cestio was restored several times from the 12th century and wholly dismantled and rebuilt in the 19th century, with only some of the ancient structure preserved.
+Both the pontes Cestius and Fabricius were long-lived bridges.
+Although the Fabricius remains wholly intact, the Ponte Cestio was restored several times from the 12th century and wholly dismantled and rebuilt in the 19th century, with only some of the ancient structure preserved.